Understanding the Family Educational Rights and Privacy Act (FERPA)

 - Do not ask students to provide social security numbers for any purpose;

 - Do not use the telephone or email to provide assignment or final grades to your students (Face-to-face dissemination is required, unless you use the officially sanctioned electronic means of the eLearning grade book.
 The communication of individual comments and feedback via email, however, is permitted); and

-- Do not discuss a student’s grades or performance in class with anyone other than the student or a UWF employee who needs the information for an official purpose, unless you have written confirmation from the UWF Registrar’s Office that the student has completed and signed a Release of Information Form (FERPA) (PDF).
+- Do not discuss a student’s grades or performance in class with anyone other than the student or a UWF employee who needs the information for an official purpose, unless you have written confirmation from the UWF Registrar’s Office that the student has completed and signed a (PDF).